Anger in Lebanese streets as Syria border fighting rages

 In Tripoli, the popular hardline preacher Sheikh Salem al-Rafei told worshippers on Monday that Sunni Lebanese fighters should go into Syria.

-He argued that Hezbollah fighters were killing Sunni Muslims in Syria and justifying their actions as defense of Lebanese Shi'ites who live just inside Syria's side of the border.
+He argued that Hezbollah fighters were killing Sunni Muslims in Syria and justifying their actions as defence of Lebanese Shi'ites who live just inside Syria's side of the border.

 "If Hezbollah is defending the oppressed Lebanese Shi'ites, we will also defend the oppressed Lebanese Sunnis in Syria," he said.
 "We will send support - men...and weapons to support (them)."